coopbri/halo/docs/docs/guides/developer-guide/importing-data/index.md

 This guide illustrates how to populate that test data again on an existing Vendure installation, without needing to re-install from scratch.

-1. `npm install --save-dev @vendure/create`.
+1. `bun install --save-dev @vendure/create`.
 This installs the "create" package, which contains the test data we will need.
 2. drop all tables from your database, but leave the actual database there.
 3. create a script that looks like this: